 Get to the Point

 Project pages should deliver key points quickly and simply, rather than befuddle backers with unnecessary information.
 The best ones craft a compelling narrative.
-James Yu, BackerKit’s head of marketing, says a project creator’s campaign page is an opportunity to highlight your project’s unique selling proposition.
+James Yu, BackerKit’s head of marketing, says a creator’s campaign page is an opportunity to highlight your project’s unique selling proposition.
 “Explain your product and what makes it unique in the first two sentences.
 Don’t start with a rambling story about how you came up with your idea.
 You start losing visitors the moment that they hit your page.
-Remember that you’re competing against Facebook, YouTube, reddit, and the rest of the Internet for your reader’s attention.”
+Remember that you’re competing against Facebook, YouTube, Reddit, and the rest of the Internet for your reader’s attention.”

-There are some practical measures PCs can take to avoid the TL;DR trap.
+There are some practical measures you can take to avoid the TL;DR trap.
 Keep things short, simple, and scannable.
 Lengthy chunks of text can be made more digestible with formatting; consider breaking up text with subheads, bullet points, images, infographics, and animated GIFs (such as the one above from Peak Design’s Kickstarter campaign for the Everyday Backpack, Tote and Sling.)

 “Nobody wants to read a gigantic wall of text,” Yu says.
-“When you edit your text for the first time, force yourself to remove 50 per cent of the words.
+“When you edit your text for the first time, force yourself to remove 50 percent of the words.
 You’ll be amazed by how quickly you can find adjectives or entire sentences to delete when you give yourself a word count limit.”

 Editing and re-editing the elements of your campaign page can take time, so make sure you’re not leaving it all until the last minute.
-On Kickstarter’s Campus forums, project creators say the entire planning process — figuring out what copy to write and which images to include, writing a script and filming the video — can last anywhere between a day and several months.
-Jean Wu, project creator of the Que Bottle says it took about a week for herself and her partner to put the page together.
+On Kickstarter’s Campus forums, creators say the entire planning process — figuring out what copy to write and which images to include, writing a script and filming the video — can last anywhere between a day and several months.
+Jean Wu, creator of the Que Bottle says it took about a week for herself and her partner to put the page together.
 “It took a little more than a week to get all the graphics, video, and write all the words.”

 Similarly, Redshift Sports’ Erik de Brun took a hands-on approach to the campaign page for the Shockstop.
 “We wear all the hats.
 We’re lucky enough to have an interest in graphic design, writing copy, and producing video.
 We feel there’s an authenticity in us putting those pages together ourselves.
-We spend a lot of time trying to get it right. ” He says project creators can successfully outsource these duties to marketing agencies or freelancers, but the team “felt strongly about creating all the campaign material so that they were speaking with their own voice”.
+We spend a lot of time trying to get it right. ” He says creators can successfully outsource these duties to marketing agencies or freelancers, but the team “felt strongly about creating all the campaign material so that they were speaking with their own voice”.

 Lights, Camera, Action

-Kickstarter strongly encourages its project creators to upload a video as part of their campaign page.
+Kickstarter strongly encourages its creators to upload a video as part of their campaign page.
 It’s an integral marketing asset for any crowdfunding campaign, but making a video can seem scary for the camera-shy.

 Your campaign video doesn’t need to be a work of art, but it should convey the purpose and intent of your project and what value it can bring to backers.
 It should be short: a running time of 1.5 to four minutes will satisfy those with the shortest of attention spans.
 For more guidance, check out Kickstarter’s guide to video best practices for tips, tricks, and advice.

-Project creators don’t necessarily need to invest in expensive, high-tech equipment to make a video.
+Creators don’t necessarily need to invest in expensive, high-tech equipment to make a video.
 Here’s a checklist of items you’ll need: